Early Years Foundation Stage

 Topic planning is based on a question based theme approach but is flexible to allow child initiated interests to lead the learning.

 Please click on the link below to see the long term plan for both Cycles A and B for Nursery.

 In addition to the topic approach to covering the curriculum, children also have weekly Literacy and Mathematics activities.

-Foundation Stage children also follow the whole school approach to teaching writing called 'Talk for Writing'.
+Foundation Stage children also follow the whole school approach to teaching writing called 'Talk for Writing' and the 'Letters and Sounds' programme of learning for phonics.

 Please click here to read more about 'Talk for Writing'.

 Please click here to see the long term plan that Foundation Stage follow for Talk Writing - This plan is currently under review and an update will be posted in the autumn.